Strong spatial mixing for colorings on trees and its algorithmic applications: Sampling colorings on large-girth graphs

 \subsubsection{Strong spatial mixing and total influence decay on trees}

 Here, we give an alternate definition of \emph{strong spatial mixing (SSM)} and a related notion, called \textit{total influence decay (TID)} for a spin system on a graph $G=(V,E)$.
-Our definition here of strong spatial mixing is slightly different from the one in the introduction; however, it is straightforward to see that they are equivalent up to constants assuming lower bounds on the marginal probabilities as given in \cref{lem:marginal-lb}.
+Our definition here of strong spatial mixing is slightly different from the one in the introduction and has been used in other related works (e.g.~\cite{FGY22}); it is straightforward to see that the two definitions we give of SSM are equivalent up to constants assuming lower bounds on the marginal probabilities as given in \cref{lem:marginal-lb}.

 \begin{definition}[Strong spatial mixing (SSM)] We say the Gibbs distribution $\mu$ on $G = (V, E)$ exhibits \textit{strong spatial mixing }with exponential decay rate $1 - \delta$ and constant $C_{\SM} > 0$ if the following holds.
 For any integer $K>0$, any pinning $(\Lambda,\tau) \in \zcT$, any vertex $u \in V \setminus \Lambda$, any color $\mfc\in \zcQ_v^\tau$, and any two feasible partial colorings $\sigma,\eta$ on $\zcS(u,K) \setminus \Lambda$, we have